MattPinder/MastersProject/README.md

  * Assembly is 3,492,548 bases long, so trimmed assembly should be 3,482,385
  * Should begin 'TAGTTTTTGCATTTT'
  * **Not totally convinced on this overlap, considering the Blast results...**
-* Standard reference: job 16570 -
+* Standard reference: job 16570 - X
-* Reversed reference: job 16571 -
+* Reversed reference: job 16571 - X

 __Question:__ After the instance of the questionable assembly of pb_359_4 in Falcon should the suspected plasmids be subjected to an HGAP resequencing attempt to confirm their circularity?